Standards for Sustainable Agriculture

 Rainforest Alliance Certified farms have met rigorous social and environmental standards set by the Sustainable Agriculture Network (SAN).
 For complete information about the standards, please visit the SAN website.

 Through the collaboration of ISEAL members, certification processes are continually improved.
-For Rainforest Alliance Certified farms, the certification body Sustainable Farm Certification, International certifies farms that comply with SAN standards.
-Inspection bodies, typically local NGOs, are authorized by Sustainable Farm Certification, International to provide audit services for farmers and agricultural companies in their respective countries.
+For Rainforest Alliance Certified farms, the accredited certification bodies verify that farms comply with SAN standards.
+Other inspection bodies, typically local NGOs, are authorized by these certification bodies to provide audit services for farmers and agricultural companies in their respective countries.
 Inspection bodies also offer their knowledge and experience to help continually refine and develop Sustainable Agriculture standards.